jhavenz/laravel-permission-name-generator/readme.md

 _So please go easy on me guys, if you find any issue.
 I'm willing and open to any **constructive** criticism_

 ### TLDR;
-This package is an effort to create a convention to naming, generating, and accessing predictable and reliable permission strings, and
+This package is an effort to create a convention to naming, generating, and accessing predictable and reliable permission strings.

+---

 ### Installation
 ```bash